What Kind of Sand for Brick Walkway: Expert Tips and Solutions

 Importance of Soil Composition

 • Clay: Clay soils retain water and are prone to expansion and contraction with moisture changes.
-A well-draining sand can help mitigate these effects and provide a stable base.
+A well-draining sand can mitigate these effects and provide a stable base.

 • Organic Matter: High organic content can lead to shifting and settling.
 Using stable, compact sand can counteract these tendencies.